Peering into the Unknown: Active View Selection with Neural Uncertainty Maps for 3D Reconstruction: Introduction

 Another promising direction is Active View Selection (AVS), which aims to identify and use only a small subset of the most informative viewpoints.
 Most existing AVS methods \cite{pan2022activenerf,ran2023neurar,lee2022uncertainty,yan2023active,zhan2022activermap,xue2024neural,sunderhauf2023Density,hoffman2023probnerf,jin2023neu} follow a two-stage pipeline: they first train a neural rendering model using a limited set of views, then estimate the utility of candidate viewpoints using uncertainty heuristics derived from the trained model.
 The next view is selected based on these heuristics.
 For instance, several AVS approaches \cite{pan2022activenerf,ran2023neurar,lee2022uncertainty,yan2023active,zhan2022activermap,xue2024neural,yu2021pixelnerf} train a NeRF model on the current set of views, and then evaluate the uncertainty of each candidate view.
 Some methods \cite{lee2022uncertainty, zhan2022activermap, yan2023active} estimate uncertainty by computing the entropy of opacity distributions along rays.
 Later approaches \cite{pan2022activenerf, ran2023neurar, xue2024neural} incorporate pixel-level reconstruction quality by averaging color variance across sampled points along each ray. \cite{xue2024neural} further enhances this by factoring in visibility, assigning higher uncertainty to occluded or previously unobserved regions.
 However, these methods require retraining the NeRF model after each new view is added, resulting in significant computational overhead and slow iterative training cycles.
 As a result, current NeRF-based AVS pipelines are impractical for applications with limited time or computational resources.
+A group of existing approaches \cite{jin2023neu, smith2022uncertainty} utilize pre-trained multi-view reconstruction models to avoid the costly retraining process.
+Specifically, \cite{smith2022uncertainty} employs a pre-trained reconstruction model at inference to predict occupancy from multiple input views, and then derives geometry-based uncertainty from the predicted occupancy.
+However, this is not an end-to-end pipeline: the model makes indirect predictions by first estimating occupancy and then converting it into uncertainty.
+This two-step procedure can be time-consuming, and errors in occupancy prediction may propagate and compound during uncertainty estimation.
 Recently, AVS methods have leveraged properties of 3D Gaussians from 3DGS models to estimate uncertainty.
 ActiveSplat \cite{li2024activesplat} uses Gaussian variance to model scene density and selects viewpoints that maximize spatial coverage.
 ActiveGS \cite{jin2025activegs} and ActiveGAMER \cite{chen2025activegamer} employ depth supervision and Gaussian density to estimate the number of currently occluded voxels that would be revealed from each candidate view.
 However, these methods primarily focus on geometry and overlook rich pixel-level cues such as color in the volumetric representations.